 What Types of Wooden Driveway Gates are Available?

 Sliding Wooden Gates

-Sliding wooden gates are usually close boarded so there are no gaps between the individual wooden sections.
-While this is a design feature it also means that there are no spaces for anything to get stuck in as a gate slides open.
+Sliding wooden gates are usually close boarded, so there are no gaps between the individual wooden sections.
+While this is a design feature it also means that there are no spaces for anything to get stuck in as a sliding gate opens.

 Groundworks required in the installation of sliding gates include concrete foundations for the track across the driveway.
 Supporting posts are also required on both sides of the driveway.